 Human Environment & Transport Inspectorate (ILT)

 Hi!
 I am Stephanie Wassenburg and some of the things I like are running, traveling, dancing, playing board games, and whisky tasting.
 On this website, you can find more information about my professional interests and achievements.
 If you have any questions, feel free to send me an email!

-Currently, I am back at Erasmus University Rotterdam, where I am employed as a Postdoctoral researcher.
-The overarching theme of my research is the construction of a meaningful mental representation that is required for comprehension and learning.
+The overarching theme of my research was the construction of a meaningful mental representation that is required for comprehension and learning.
 I am interested in the interaction between the body, cognition, and environment.
-From this situated perspective, I study topics such as reading comprehension, hand gestures, mental simulation, imagery, metacognition, and educational technology.
+From this situated perspective, I studied topics such as reading comprehension, hand gestures, mental simulation, imagery, metacognition, and educational technology.

-Recently, I was awarded the Rubicon grant, with which I will conduct postdoctoral research at the Carnegie Mellon University in Pittsburgh, PA (US), for two years under supervision of Prof. Ken Koedinger.
-As of February 2018, my research will focus on the effectiveness of creating vlogs (video blogs) as a learning strategy as the growth in technology requires new approaches to learning.
-In addition, I will examine how innovative technologies, such as artificial intelligence and augmented reality, can support and facilitate the learning process.
-I am hoping to learn new statistical methods and develop my programming skills in order to work with computational modelling and machine learning techniques.
+In 2017, I was awarded the Rubicon grant.
+This grant has enabled me to conduct postdoctoral research at the Carnegie Mellon University in Pittsburgh, PA US, with Prof. Ken Koedinger as my adviser.
+This research primarily focused on the effectiveness of creating vlogs (video blogs) as a learning strategy as the growth in technology requires new approaches to learning.
+In addition, I examined how other educational technologies, such as learnersourcing and intelligent tutoring systems, can support and facilitate the learning process.